 - Interviews with patients and provider employees

 - Analysis of data and error rate

 Patterns of Improper Billing

-Some ZPIC audits may not turn into cases, and will therefore proceed into recovery of overpayments.
-However, when ZPIC audits reveal patterns of improper billing that suggest more than errors, auditors consult with the OIG in order to determine the need for further investigation of potential fraud.
+Some UPIC audits may not turn into cases, and will therefore proceed into recovery of overpayments.
+However, when UPIC audits reveal patterns of improper billing that suggest more than errors, auditors consult with the OIG in order to determine the need for further investigation of potential fraud.

 Upon additional investigation where fraud is determined, a number of corrective actions may result, including:

 - Suspension of payments

 - Overpayment recovery